 Did you know?
 A Harvard report found that sleep deprivation and lack of adequate rest costs companies about $65 billion a year.

-Researchers at the University of Michigan found that work environments where workers showed positive and noble behaviours scored higher on organisational success measures.
+Researchers at the University of Michigan found that work environments where workers showed positive and noble behaviors scored higher on organizational success measures.

-Positive practices that score high on organisational success measures
+Positive practices that score high on organizational success measures,

 - Showing kindness

 - Looking to have colleagues as friends

 - Expressing gratitude